zelloptt/zello-channel-api/API.md

 }
 ```
 Successful response includes `refresh_token` which can be use to quickly reconnect if WebSocket connection is broken due to brief network interruption.
+`images_supported` flag indicates channel will accept images. `texting_supported` flag indicates if channel will accept text messages.

 ## Streaming voice messages

-After successfully connecting to the channel and reciving [channel status](#on_channel_status) you can start sending voice messages.
+After successfully connecting to the channel and receiving [channel status](#on_channel_status) you can start sending voice messages.
 Each message is sent as stream, which begins with `start_stream` command followed by the sequence of binary packets with audio data and ends with `stop_stream` command.
 Zello uses [Opus](http://opus-codec.org/) voice codec to compress audio stream.

 ### `start_stream`